 Developing new features of release at scale mandates to grow an ability to release software changes at high speed while ensuring deployments rolled out to production are safe.
 ISD (Intelligent Delivery platform by OpsMx brings good news by providing the ability of:

 A. Making deployment Faster:

-- Spinnaker offers opinionated pipelines for automatic deployments (refer Fig B).
+- ISD offers opinionated pipelines for automatic deployments (refer Fig B).
 The workflow constructs for repetitive deployments and has the capabilities of- baking Amazon Machine Images (AMI) or Docker Images at will, finding k8S containers from clusters and deploy, and modifying cluster group and running a container in K8S.

 - It offers various deployment strategies like Red/black, Rolling Red/black or HighLander.
 From an underlying implementation perspective, these deployment strategies also interact with K8S Pod autoscalers to ensure that capacity dimensions are maintained during deployment.
 Besides, It also provides versioning of configmaps and secrets along with immutable server deployments.
 This allows rollback to preserve exact config used along with binaries of execution

-- It uses Artificial intelligence on Logs/APM/Metric to detect issues of newly deployed applications, and in case of a positive, it rollbacks the new application.
+- It uses (AI) Artificial intelligence on Logs/APM/Metric to detect issues of newly deployed applications, and in case of a positive, it rollbacks the new application.
 But before that, it ensures that the previous server group is properly sized and encounters 100% traffic before disabling and deleting the recently created server.

 B. Making deployment Safe

 - It offers the ability to control the deployment date and time.
 There can be certain peak traffic times that should be averted from deploying code with a risk of downtime.
 Deployment windows allow pipelines to ensure deployments into K8S happen outside of these peak traffic time zones, not impacting Customer experience (Cx).